China’s diesel exports recover but not enough to reverse global shortage: Kemp

 However, the cumulative production and exports lost earlier in 2021 and 2022 cannot be recovered easily and will leave global inventories lower than they would have been in the short to medium term.

-If exports rise by 300,000 barrels per day, as they did in September, that will meet only around 1 per cent of global consumption estimated at 27 million barrels per day in 2021 (“Statistical review of world energy”, BP, June 2022).
+If exports rise by 300,000 barrels per day, as they did in September, that will meet only around 1 per cent of global consumption estimated at 27 million barrels per day in 2021.

 Extra diesel shipments out of China will help, but rebalancing the diesel market still requires slower growth in the global economy and fuel consumption.